thex3family/thex3family-website/public/content/unlock-your-potential/principles/work-smarter-not-harder/index.md

 ## References and Further Reading

-1. [The Eisenhower Matrix](https://www.eisenhower.me/eisenhower-matrix/) – A detailed guide on how to use the Eisenhower Matrix to improve time management and productivity.
+1. [The Eisenhower Matrix](https://slab.com/blog/eisenhower-matrix/): A detailed guide on how to use the Eisenhower Matrix to improve time management and productivity.
-2. [Time Management Essentials](https://www.mindtools.com/pages/article/newHTE_91.htm) – A practical resource from MindTools offering tips and strategies for effective time management.
-3. [Why Prioritization Matters](https://hbr.org/2017/07/how-to-prioritize-your-work) – A Harvard Business Review article explaining the importance of prioritization and how it impacts productivity and decision-making.
+2. [How TO Get Stuff Done](https://www.forbes.com/sites/hillennevins/2023/01/05/how-to-get-stuff-done-the-eisenhower-matrix-aka-the-urgent-vs-the-important/): A forbes article explaining the importance of prioritization and how it impacts productivity and decision-making.